Takuro Ishii: Biography

 In 1999 he marked 1,000 career hits, 1,000 games played, and 200 career steals.
+During a slump in 2000, Ishii replied to a question by implying the slump was not solely on the players; a day later, he came out with a buzzcut haircut.
 Ishii led the league in hits for the second time in his career in 2001.
+He won his fifth and final Best Nine Award that year.

 Ishii went into a huge slump in 2003, getting fewer than 100 hits in a season for the first time since 1992.
 He reversed his slump in 2004, matching his career high in home runs.

 He started every single game in 2005, batting first and playing shortstop.
 He also played in every inning.
 In 2006, he played in every inning of all 146 season games for the second year in a row.
 He also tied his career high for single-season hits.

 Ishii got his 2,000th career hit on May 11, 2006, in his first at-bat against the Tohoku Rakuten Golden Eagles.
 He was the 34th player in Japanese baseball — and the second player who has a win as a pitcher — to reach the milestone.
 As a result, he automatically became a member of Meikyukai, one of the two Japanese baseball halls of fame.

 Ishii had knee surgery during the 2006 off-season, and was removed from a game on April 1, ending his full-inning play record at 339 games (second most among active players).

 After spending 19 seasons with the Whales/BayStars, Ishii moved to the Hiroshima Toyo Carp in 2009.
 After retiring following the 2012 season, he became a coach for the Carp.